ayiezola/ayiezola.github.io/_posts/2024-06-12-APK-Majelis-Jemputan.md

 # Introduction

-Last year, we are seldomly heard about scammer actively attack Malaysian with Telegram Take Over.
-Base on the previous attack flow, the perpetrator use phishing link to lure victim to enter their telegram credentials then after few second, perpetrator will trying to take over victim telegram account with the information they have.
-Nowdays, the threat actor has changed their method by using android Android Package Kit (APK) with the same objective.
-This insident has been report by Malaysia news portal [Harian Metro](https://www.hmetro.com.my/mutakhir/2024/06/1096977/waspada-mesej-jemputan-kahwin-digital-guna-fail-apk).
+Last year, we heard about scammers actively attacking Malaysians through Telegram Takeovers.
+Based on previous attack patterns, perpetrators used phishing links to lure victims into entering their Telegram credentials.
+Then, within a few seconds, the perpetrators attempted to take over the victims' Telegram accounts using the information they obtained.
+Nowadays, the threat actors have changed their method by using Android Package Kits (APKs) with the same objective.
+This incident has been reported by the Malaysian news portal [Harian Metro](https://www.hmetro.com.my/mutakhir/2024/06/1096977/waspada-mesej-jemputan-kahwin-digital-guna-fail-apk).

 # Technical Summary

-In order to spy sms, phone call log, grabbing victims contact, threat actor has to plant their malicious APK in victim's device.
-After successfully installed, APK will establish a process called 'Surat Jemputan' will keep running and monitor any SMS, call log received by victim and forward to Commmand Control (C2) for the objective to take over telegram account nor whatsapp account also victim contact.
-This objective will only achieve if victim successfully installed their malicious APK.
+To spy on SMS, phone call logs, and access victims' contacts, threat actors need to plant their malicious APK on the victim's device.
+Once successfully installed, the APK will establish a process called 'Surat Jemputan' that continuously runs, monitoring any SMS and call logs received by the victim.
+It then forwards this information to Command and Control (C2) with the objective of taking over the victim's Telegram or WhatsApp account, as well as accessing their contacts.
+This objective will only be achieved if the victim successfully installs the malicious APK.

 # How threat actors distributed the malware

 <p align="center"><img src="https://raw.githubusercontent.com/ayiezola/ayiezola.github.io/master/assets/scammer/app-scam-spread01.png" width="300" height="600" /> <img src="https://raw.githubusercontent.com/ayiezola/ayiezola.github.io/master/assets/scammer/app-scam-spread02.png" width="300" height="600" /></p>

-We can see that the chain of this attack is threat actor using Social Engineering (SE) technic to spread the Malicous APK.
-Threat Actor or Scammer will be spread their malicious APK through victim's contact base on previous compromised.
-Few victims have received a message contains "Jemputan Majlis Perkahwinan" attached with APK named MAJELIS_JEMPUTAN.apk.
-The contains of messages also told victim to install the APK to see the event details.
-At this point, victim believe the invitation is valid because it come from their contact and keen to know the important date, details of the event.
+We can see that the chain of this attack involves threat actors using Social Engineering (SE) techniques to spread the malicious APK.
+Threat actors or scammers spread their malicious APK through the victim's contacts based on previous compromises.
+Some victims have received a message containing "Jemputan Majlis Perkahwinan" with an APK attachment named MAJELIS_JEMPUTAN.apk.
+The message content also instructs the victim to install the APK to see the event details.
+At this point, the victim believes the invitation is valid because it comes from their contact and is keen to know the important date and details of the event.

 # Graph Flow